GavinMendelGleason/blog/entries/graphql_in_fourteen_days.md

 We also want to implement *back links* which will show you all things that *link to* a given object, and not just what an object links to.

-Finally we would like to be able to do path queries directly in GraphQL.
+We would also like to introduce path queries directly to GraphQL.
 This would let you specify a path expression which links you from the current object, to any other object of interest.
+This will let you do shortest path type operations, or ordered path operations.
 This would really make GraphQL much more *graphy*.

+Finally, we would like to be able to specify TerminusDB schemata in GraphQL's schema language.
+Since GraphQL's class system is strictly simpler, we can embed a GraphQL schema in TerminusDB without loss of information.

 We're interested in people playing around with this system and we're very interested in feed back and suggestions.